DOC'S BOOKS &ARTICLES

 He was aware that Samuel Pepys had noted the explosive properties of certain metallic salts in the

 1600's.
-Others had experimented with mixing the salts, (fulminates), with gunpowder, but the
+Others had experimented with mixing the salts, (called fulminates), with gunpowder, but the

 combination was deadly and blew up guns right and left.
 It had been successful only when mixed with